oneapi-src/oneDNN/doc/primitives/sum.md

         \src_i(\overline{x})
 \f]

-The sum primitive doesn't have a notion of forward or backward propagations.
+The sum primitive does not have a notion of forward or backward propagations.
 The backward propagation for the sum operation is simply an identity operation.

 ## Execution Arguments